iOS Custom Accuracy Drill: Control Where Every Shot Lands

 Accuracy is not about group shape.
 It is about intent.

-The Custom Accuracy Drill exists for shooters who want to measure exactly how close each shot lands to where it was intended to go.
-Unlike precision drills, which evaluate group tightness, accuracy drills evaluate deviation from a fixed point of aim.
+The Custom Accuracy Drill is for you if you want to measure exactly how close each shot lands to where you meant it to go.
+Precision drills look at group tightness.
+Accuracy drills look at deviation from a fixed point of aim.

-How precisely can you place each shot at the exact point you choose.
+How precisely can you place each shot on the exact point you choose?

 Practice on Your Own Terms

-Custom Accuracy allows you to train with any LASERHIT target or your own custom target, as long as detection and scaling requirements are met.
+Custom Accuracy lets you train with any LASERHIT target or your own custom target, as long as detection and scaling requirements are met.

 • the target